mauretto78/simple-event-store-manager/README.md

 ### Get Event Streams

-You can get stored events by the name of the aggregate.
-Please note you can pass to `stream` method two optional arguments, `$page` and `$maxPerPage`:
+You can get access to stored events only by the name of the aggregate they belongs.

 ```php
 $stream = $eventManager->stream('Your Aggregate Name', $page, $maxPerPage);